1. Home

 Some policies don't cover:

-If your roof leaks because it hasn’t been maintained properly, your provider might turn you down
+For example, if your roof leaks because it hasn’t been maintained properly, causing water damage.

-Contractors should have their own insurance to cover any damage caused
+They should have their own insurance to cover this.

 How much does unoccupied house insurance cost?